FoodIsLifeBGP/banana-rn/README.md

-# THE BANANA APP: Donor/Client Apps (React Native/Typescript)
+# BANANA APP: Donor/Client Apps (React Native/Typescript)

+Banana App is an open-source, not-for-profit project of The Be Good Foundation.
+We can reduce hunger by simplifying food donation.
+We make it easy for grocery stores and restaurants to donate good food that would otherwise be disposed of.
+Users will be able to find active donations, view the business's food rating, and claim a portion.

 # Installation (Mac/OSX)